TheReaLee/PMP-118/README.md

 The following charts compares each provider against the requirements

 ![picture alt](https://github.com/TheReaLee/PMP-118/blob/master/PMP-118.png "Feature Flag Providers")

+**The following ratings can be biased, I therefore suggest that you navigate through the provider's websites and decide for yourselves**

 ![picture alt](https://github.com/TheReaLee/PMP-118/blob/master/PMP-118-EaseOfUse.png "Feature Flag Providers - Ease of Use")